Kong/kongponents/docs/guide/index.md

 ## Usage

-There are two ways to use Kongponents in your project: [globally install all Kongponents](#globally-install-all-kongponents), or [register individual Kongponents](#register-individual-kongponents) as needed.
+There are two ways to use Kongponents in your project: [globally register all Kongponents](#global-registration), or [register individual Kongponents](#in-component-registration) as needed.

 **Regardless of which method you choose** you will first need to import the Kongponents CSS ([Vite](https://vitejs.dev/guide/build.html#library-mode) does not currently support CSS in JS when building in library mode).

 The easiest place to import the styles is inside your Vue entry file (e.g. `main.ts`).
-For more examples of utilzing Kongponent styles, including importing the Sass and CSS variables and even scoping the styles, see [the other usage examples](/style-guide/usage.html#css-and-sass-variables).
+For more examples of utilzing Kongponent styles, including importing the Sass and CSS variables and even scoping the styles, see [the other usage examples](/guide/styles/standalone-usage.html#css-and-sass-variables).

-### Globally install all Kongponents
+### Global registration

-If you plan to use a majority of the Kongponent components, you can import the package and install as a Vue Plugin to register all components and make them globally available in your app.
+If you plan to use a majority of the Kongponent components, you can import the package and register all Kongponents as a Vue Plugin and make them globally available in your app.

 This method is only ideal if you are using a majority of the Kongponents in your project, as the unused components will not be tree-shaken.